 It should be noted that even if an individual's state guns rights have been restored automatically or by application, it could still be a violation of Federal Law to possess or carry a firearm or to possess ammunition.

-Many Michiganders don't understand their legal rights when it comes to gun ownership.
-If you find yourself facing a weapons charge, call Attorney Michael P. Manley.
-As a lawyer who has helped bring many cases to a successful conclusion, Mr. Manley will defend your rights if you are charged with violating one of the state of Michigan's gun law statutes.
+Many Michiganders don’t understand their legal rights when it comes to gun ownership.
+If you find yourself facing a weapons charge, call Manley & Manley.
+Our lawyers have helped bring many cases to a successful conclusion.
+We will defend your rights if you are charged with violating one of the state of Michigan’s gun law statutes.

 <Return to Top>

 Charges Against Young Adults

 Young adults in Michigan from a legal standpoint are defined as adults between the ages of 17 and 20 years old.
 If you have been charged with a crime and you are between the ages of 17 and 20 years, you may be eligible for a program that could prevent you from going to jail and ensure that you will not have a criminal conviction.

 In particular, the Holmes Youthful Trainee Act (HYTA) may affect the outcome of your case.
 This act was created to help young adults that commit a crime and keep their criminal record clean.
 If you're convicted of a crime, it could affect the rest of your life.
 You might not be able to get certain jobs or obtain funding for higher education.

 The act allows courts to defer a conviction on charges that young people face.
 However, some capital offenses such as murder, criminal sexual conduct charges, major drug offenses and traffic offenses are excluded.